 DEPOSIT: A cleaning and maintenance deposit of fifty percent of the rental is required at the time of the request.
 All extra cleaning and maintenance costs of the activity will be deducted from the deposit.

-FEES: SRFC rental charges are reviewed by the Recreation Committee each year.
+FEES: SRWC rental charges are reviewed by the Recreation Committee each year.
 Any changes to the fees must be approved by the Santos Manuel Student Union Board of Directors.
 The rental fee grants use of the specific room plus general use of the locker rooms (showers, lockers, sauna, bathrooms), utilities, and equipment set–up and cleanup costs.
 The basic rental rates are:

 Aerobics Studio: $300